simulogics/airlinesim-docs/content/docs/advanced/finances/bankruptcy-and-loans/index.en.md

 If you can't pay the salaries of your employees during week-end closing, consequences are more serious as your enterprise will be liquidated.

-So, without enough observation, even a healthy enterprise can become unable to pay.
+So, without enough observation, even a healthy enterprise can run into financial difficulties.
 It's important to calculate accurately and build some cash reserves as long as your enterprise is making profit.
-Additionally, a timetable can help you to monitor fixed costs (leasing rates, ground handling), loans, salaries and predicted dividend payout.
+A timetable can help monitoring fixed costs (leasing rates, ground handling), loans, salaries and predicted dividend payout.

 ## Company Liquidation